Canon R6 vs Nikon Z6 II

 |8.||Nikon Z6||Full Frame||24.3||6048||4024||4K/30p||25.3||14.3||3299||95|

 |10.||Nikon D750||Full Frame||24.2||6016||4016||1080/60p||24.8||14.5||2956||93|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4k/60p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
-The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the Canon R6 offers a substantially higher resolution than the one in the Z6 II (5760k vs 3690k dots).
+The R6 and the Z6 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
+Moreover, their viewfinders offer an identical resolution of 3690k dots.
 The table below summarizes some of the other core capabilities of the Canon R6 and Nikon Z6 II in connection with corresponding information for a sample of similar cameras.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Canon R6 and the Nikon Z6 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.